-See how much parties and candidates spent on advertising and how much candidates got in donations for the 2008 General Election.
+See how much parties and candidates spent on advertising and how much candidates got in donations for the 2011 General Election.
 Some promoters also had to send us returns of their expenses.
 All dollar amounts include GST.

 See party expenses and donations

 A registered party could spend up to $1,065,000 on election advertising, plus $25,000 for each electorate the party contested by standing a candidate.

 See party expenses for the 2011 General Election

 We allocated money to registered parties to spend on broadcast advertising.